 Actively violent patients must first be restrained by

 Such interventions are done to prevent harm to patients and others and to allow evaluation of the cause of the behavior (eg, by taking vital signs and doing blood tests).
 Once the patient is restrained, close monitoring, sometimes involving constant observation by a trained sitter, is required.
 Medically stable patients may be placed in a safe seclusion room.
-Although clinicians must be aware of legal issues regarding involuntary treatment (see Regulatory Issues in Use of Physical Restraints in Aggressive, Violent Patients and Behavioral Emergencies : Legal Considerations), such issues must not delay potentially lifesaving interventions.
+Although clinicians must be aware of legal issues regarding involuntary treatment Legal Considerations Patients who are experiencing severe changes in mood, thoughts, or behavior or severe, potentially life-threatening drug adverse effects need urgent assessment and treatment.
+Nonspecialists... read more (see also Regulatory Issues in the Use of Physical Restraints in Aggressive, Violent Patients Regulatory Issues in Use of Physical Restraints in Aggressive, Violent Patients Patients who are experiencing severe changes in mood, thoughts, or behavior or severe, potentially life-threatening drug adverse effects need urgent assessment and treatment.
+Nonspecialists... read more ), such issues must not delay potentially lifesaving interventions.

 Potentially violent patients require measures to defuse the situation.
 Measures that may help reduce agitation and aggressiveness include